 Similar careers include accountant (the counting part), statistician (the statistics part), and toll booth collector (the sitting around in a room by yourself part).
-But because of the money and prestige that comes with being an actuary, you are pretty much leaving these other options in the dust.
-Especially toll booth collector.
-Do you know how many germs are on all those coins?
+But because of the money and prestige that comes with being an actuary, you're pretty much leaving these other options in the dust.
+Especially toll booth collector—do you know how many germs are on all those coins?
+Yuck.

-Actuarialing is a niche gig—but if the statistical edge grabs you, this is the place to be.
-The work isn't for everyone, but for the right person, it's a great gig—the money is good and there is always a job out there for you.
-Just like shizzle, risk happens.
+Actuarial-ing is a niche gig, but if the statistical side of things is interesting to you, this is the place to be.
+The work isn't for everyone, but for the right person, it's a great job—there's always someone hiring people who can see the future.